By Kirsty Younger

 The Centre for Evaluation and Monitoring and School of Education at Durham University are investigating changes in practical work over time.
 We are now in the third and final year of data collection on a three-year Practical Work in Science study.
-This is your last chance to take part in our survey and make sure your views and experiences are represented.
+This is your last chance to take part in our survey (SURVEY CLOSED) and make sure your views and experiences are represented.

 The survey findings will give an insight into the reality of science teaching in schools that can be used to inform future developments in teaching and assessment.
 Findings will also be useful for school leaders who want to benchmark their practice against schools in the state and independent sectors.
 We are collecting data in England and Scotland, giving a valuable source of comparison between different curriculum and assessment requirements.